gokhan-karadag/cybersecurity-labs-gokhan/Red-Team/SimpleCTF.md

 ```

 > **Note:** Some older Exploit-DB scripts were written for Python 2 and may produce errors when run with Python 3.
 They may require minor syntax updates or the appropriate Python version.
-**Note:** Some older Exploit-DB scripts were written for Python 2 and may not work with Python 3.

 **Quick solution:**